Nyrox/longa-core/README.md

 Must be easily understood and used on a basic level by people with little to not devops experience.
 Simple cases should be simple to manage, create a template once use it for any future projects.

 Complex cases need to be allowed complexity.
-The user should be able to opt-out of any shippy features that keep them from doing complex things.
+The user should be able to opt-out of any longa features that keep them from doing complex things.
 Convention is good, but when conventions fail they need to be configureable.

-Shippy needs to be reliable.
+longa needs to be reliable.
 Once you spent your time making the templates you need, they should keep working no matter what you do.

-Shippy needs to have exceptional logging and error handling.
+longa needs to have exceptional logging and error handling.

 ## Architecture